yaritaft/my_django_web_page/README.md

 The whole app was dockerized.
 So it would be easy to deploy it in other cloud services if it is necessary.

-And the DB is a postgres SQL DB (non container).
+And the DB is a postgres SQL DB (non container in production).

 ### Author